 Data evaluation is the phase that will tell you how good or bad your model is.
 Cross-validation and testing for false positives are examples of evaluation techniques available in data mining tools.
 The deployment phase is the point at which you start using the results.

-Introducing RapidMiner: Your data science platform for delivering lightning fast business impact
+Your data mining tool delivering lightning fast business impact

 RapidMiner Studio is a powerful data mining tool for rapidly building predictive models.
-This all-in-one tool features hundreds of data preparation and machine learning algorithms to support all your data mining projects.
-Over 30,000+ organizations in every industry to drive revenue, reduce costs, and avoid risks.
-Get started on your data mining project today by downloading RapidMiner Studio.
+The all-in-one tool features hundreds of data preparation and machine learning algorithms to support all your data mining projects.